The Open Electives (2019-20)—Semester VI

-Introduction to First Aid: Meaning, Principles, First aid kit and equipment, Emergency drugs, Scene assessment, Safety and identifying hazards, Patient assessment, Basic Life Support and AED, Triage, Extrication/stretchers, Ambulance.
+Introduction to First Aid: Principles, First aid kit and equipment, Emergency drugs, Scene assessment, Safety and identifying hazards, Patient assessment, Basic Life Support and AED, Triage, Extrication/stretchers, Ambulance.
+For the below emergencies, the syllabus includes the assessment, causes, symptoms, and management of given emergencies.

-Respiratory emergencies: Assessment, causes, signs and symptoms and management of respiratory emergencies, Hyperventilation syndrome, Foreign body aspiration, Chocking.
+Respiratory emergencies: Hyperventilation syndrome, Foreign body aspiration, Chocking.

-Musculoskeletal emergencies: Assessment, causes, signs and symptoms and management of musculoskeletal emergencies: Dislocations, Soft tissue injury, Broken bones, Neck and spinal injuries, Polytrauma, Crush injuries, Bandaging.
+Musculoskeletal emergencies: Dislocations, Soft tissue injury, Broken bones, Neck and spinal injuries, Polytrauma, Crush injuries, Bandaging.

-Renal emergencies: Assessment, causes, signs and symptoms and management of renal emergencies: Renal colic, Renal trauma, Retention of urine.
+Renal emergencies: Renal colic, Renal trauma, Retention of urine.

-Nervous system emergencies: Assessment, causes, signs and symptoms and management of nervous system emergencies: Headache, Fainting/ syncope, Head injury, Stroke, Seizures.
+Nervous system emergencies: Headache, Fainting/ syncope, Head injury, Stroke, Seizures.

-Toxicologic emergencies: Assessment, causes, signs and symptoms and management of toxicological emergencies: Bites and stings, Anaphylaxis, Alcohol poisoning, Drug poisoning, Organophosphates, Heavy metals, Food/ mushroom poisoning, Inhalation poisoning.
+Toxicologic emergencies: Bites and stings, Anaphylaxis, Alcohol poisoning, Drug poisoning, Organophosphates, Heavy metals, Food/ mushroom poisoning, Inhalation poisoning.

-Environmental emergencies: Assessment, causes, signs and symptoms and management of environmental emergencies: Burns, Cold exposure, Heat exposure, Drowning and near drowning, Diving emergencies, Lightening.
+Environmental emergencies: Burns, Cold exposure, Heat exposure, Drowning and near-drowning, Diving emergencies, Lightening.

-Pediatric emergencies: Assessment, causes, signs and symptoms and management of pediatric emergencies: Foreign body aspiration, Seizures, Poisoning, Pediatric Trauma, Burns.
+Pediatric emergencies: Foreign body aspiration, Seizures, Poisoning, Pediatric Trauma, Burns.

-Psychiatric emergencies: Assessment, causes, signs and symptoms and management of psychiatric emergencies: Substance abuse disorder, Depression and suicide, Anxiety disorder, Sexual assault, Violence management.
+Psychiatric emergencies: Substance abuse disorder, Depression and suicide, Anxiety disorder, Sexual assault, Violence management.